 - 1. Review instructions for management. - 2.
 Teach parents that gentle scrubbing over the fontanels is safe. - 3.
-Reassure parents that if proper washing is done faithfully for one week, the scalp should clear. - 4.
-Teach parent to continue treatment for several days after condition clears. - 5.
-Contact clinic if any problems obtaining medications.
+Reassure parents that if proper washing is done for one week, the scalp should clear. - 4.
+Teach parent to continue treatment for several days after condition clears.